gibsonMatt/bioneer/README.md

 # Bioneer

-Your bioinformatics LLM companion tool

-As a bioinformatician I constantly find myself looking up the same common commands every day.
-Common searches include:

-> how to filter a VCF by minor allele frequency?
-> how to remove multiallelics from a VCF?
-> how to merge VCF files
-etc

-Bioneer makes it easy to ask these questions in your terminal, and immediately get a `bcftools` command.
+A bioinformatics LLM companion tool.
+Ask questions in your terminal (e.g., "subset 5 vcfs to 'chr1' and merge"), and immediately get a `bcftools` command.

+Bioneer uses a training set of data curated from the bcftools vx.x. manual.
+Related examples of valid queries and repsonses are included with the user prompt.
+Related examples (stored locally in a Chroma database) are chosen based on semantic similarity using embeddings generated with `MiniLM-L6-v2`.

-Bioneer streamlines and optimizes queries by using dynamic few-shot prompt engineering to produce high quality results every time.
-The only output is a single bcftools one-liner to accomplish your task.
+Bioneer streamlines and optimizes queries by using dynamic few-shot prompt engineering to produce high quality results.
+The only output are "valid" bcftools commands.

 ## Usage